kwea123/CasMVSNet_pl/README.md

 Please go to [evaluations](evaluations/) to see the general depth fusion method description, then go to dataset subdirectories for detailed results (qualitative and quantitative).

-A video showing the point cloud for scan9 in DTU in different angles (click to link to YouTube):
+A video showing the point cloud for scan9 in DTU in different angles and [me](https://github.com/kwea123/VTuber_Unity) (click to link to YouTube):
 [![teaser](assets/demo.gif)](https://youtu.be/wCjMoBR9Nh0)